tinybirdco/low-latency-engine/README.md

 #### Fraud detection

-If an user performs 3 transactions in less than an hour (`event_type` is `booking`) and fulfills at least 3 of the following conditions, he or she will be flagged as a potential fraudster:
+If an user performs 3 transactions in less than 5 minutes (`event_type` is `booking`) and fulfills at least 3 of the following conditions, he or she will be flagged as a potential fraudster:

-* each transaction `price` is more than 1000
+* each transaction `price` is more than 300
-* the aggegated `price` of the 3 transactions is more than 5000
 * 3 different `device` in less than an hour
 * 3 different `browser` in less than an hour
 * 3 different os in less than an hour